gwannon/ideasRoleras/NotResponding/NotRespondingEN.md

 If your Interface skills are high, you may gain valuable information that you can use later or make allies in the underworld to protect and assist you.

 With the quarantine sector, you can turn your adventure into an escape story.
-Perhaps the server is not in danger of going down, and you simply have to flee to another computer because you escaped from quarantine, and you won’t be free until you leave the system.
+Perhaps the server is not in danger of going down, and you simply have to flee to another computer because you escaped from quarantine, and you will not be free until you leave the system.

 Remember that **the quarantine is a specific part of the main storage unit**; whatever happens to it will affect the quarantine sectors.